w3c/wai-tutorials/source/navigation/structure.html.erb.md

 ### Ordered list
 {:.ap}

-In some less widely spread instances, it is needed to read pages in a certain order, for instance, if the navigation denotes chapters in prose or steps to take while building something.
-In the following example, following the order is important to properly build the space ship.
+In some instances, pages need to be read in a certain order.
+Menus that provides access to chapters in prose or steps to take while building something are examples for this kind of menus.
+In the example below, following the order is important to properly build the space ship.

 {::nomarkdown}
 <%= code_start('','HTML') %>